 HISTORY OF FIVE ELEMENTS

-It is most likely that the five elements theory started with the ancient Chinese calendar where five types of energies were assigned to different days, months and years.
+The five elements theory started with the ancient Chinese calendar where five types of energies were assigned to different days, months and years.
 The energies were given the names of five elements – Wood, Fire, Earth, Metal, and Water.

 These Five Elements were associated with the equinoxes and solstices to help farmers plan ahead and organize their agricultural cycles.
 As you can imagine, having a calendar was of incredible benefit to an emerging agrarian civilization.